mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-02-monday_morning_Unix-and-the-Command-Line.md

 # Monday Morning — Introducing Unix

-Credits: material from previous workshops by Andrea Telatin and from Mark Pallen
+Credits: material reworked from previous workshops by Andrea Telatin and fresh material from Mark Pallen

 ---